adbar/trafilatura/README.rst

 ------------

 Trafilatura is a cutting-edge **Python package and command-line tool** designed to **gather text on the Web and simplify the process of turning raw HTML into structured, meaningful data**.
 It includes all necessary discovery and text processing components to perform **web crawling, downloads, scraping, and extraction** of main texts, metadata and comments.
-It aims at staying **handy and modular**: no database is required, the output can be converted to multiple commonly used formats.
+It aims at staying **handy and modular**: no database is required, the output can be converted to commonly used formats.

-Smart navigation and going from HTML bulk to essential parts can alleviate many problems related to text quality, by **focusing on the actual content**, **avoiding the noise** caused by recurring elements (headers, footers etc.), **making sense of the data** with selected information.
+Smart navigation and going from HTML bulk to essential parts can alleviate many problems related to text quality, by **focusing on the actual content**, **avoiding the noise** caused by recurring elements (headers, footers etc.), and **making sense of the data** with selected information.
 The extractor is designed to be **robust and reasonably fast**, it runs in production on millions of documents.

-The tool's versatility makes it useful for a wide range of applications leveraging web content for knowledge discovery such as **quantitative and data-driven approaches**.
-Trafilatura is used in the academic domain and beyond (e.g. in NLP, SEO, business analytics).
+The tool's versatility makes it **useful for quantitative and data-driven approaches**.
+It is used in the academic domain and beyond (e.g. in natural language processing, computational social science, search engine optimization, and information security).

 Features
 ~~~~~~~~

 - Advanced web crawling and text discovery:
-   - Focused crawling adhering to politeness rules
    - Support for sitemaps (TXT, XML) and feeds (ATOM, JSON, RSS)
-   - Smart navigation and URL management (blacklists, filtering and deduplication)
+   - Smart crawling and URL management (filtering and deduplication)
 - Parallel processing of online and offline input:
    - Live URLs, efficient and polite processing of download queues
    - Previously downloaded HTML files and parsed HTML trees
-- Robust and customizable extraction of key elements:
+- Robust and configurable extraction of key elements:
    - Main text (common patterns and generic algorithms like jusText and readability)
    - Metadata (title, author, date, site name, categories and tags)
    - Formatting and structure: paragraphs, titles, lists, quotes, code, line breaks, in-line text formatting
    - Optional elements: comments, links, images, tables
-   - Extensive configuration options
 - Multiple output formats:
    - Text (minimal formatting or Markdown)
-   - CSV (with metadata, tab-separated values)
+   - CSV (with metadata)
    - JSON (with metadata)
-   - XML (with metadata, text formatting and page structure) and `TEI-XML <https://tei-c.org/>`_
+   - XML or `XML-TEI <https://tei-c.org/>`_ (with metadata, text formatting and page structure)
-- Add-ons:
+- Optional add-ons:
    - Language detection on extracted content
    - Graphical user interface (GUI)
    - Speed optimizations